CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_1.md

   ---
   - **Continue adding more team members following the same format, with a line break after each person.**
+  ---
 ### Research Question: Innovation for Inclusion or Computation (approx. time: 5-10 mins)
-- **Please revise the research question your team selected below:**
+- **Refine the initial research question your team developed earlier.
+Please make any necessary edits or adjustments below:**
-  - [Edit or write your team's research question here]
+  - [Edit or refine your team's previously selected research question here]

 ### Title: Innovation for Inclusion or Computation (approx. time: 5-10 mins)
 - **Create a title for your team’s project below:**